Table of contents

 Quick answer — When small rvs (compact RVs) beat a van (and vice versa)

-If your top priorities are detachable living space, larger tanks, or the ability to leave your tow vehicle for daily driving, small rvs (teardrops, lightweight travel trailers, truck campers) often win.
-If you want stealth, easier urban driving, and a single-vehicle solution, a camper van is usually the better choice.
-This guide helps you decide with concrete trade-offs and a short checklist so you can compare options clearly.
+If your top needs are removable living space, bigger tanks, or leaving your tow car for daily driving, small RVs often win.
+These include teardrops, lightweight travel trailers, and truck campers.
+If you want stealth, easier city driving, and a one-vehicle option, a camper van is often the better choice.
+This guide helps you decide with clear pros and cons and a short checklist, so you can compare options easily.

-Think of this as a practical map rather than a one-size-fits-all verdict — your day-to-day habits and typical campsites matter more than headline specs.
+Think of this as a useful guide rather than a universal answer — your daily habits and usual camping spots matter more than headline specs.

 What counts as a "small RV" — types and key specs